KnowOneActual/bulletproof-video-playback/README.md

-# **!!
-It's still under development, and many great ideas are in the pipeline.
-It might not work as intended!!**
+# **!!This is still in the early stages of development, and many great ideas in the pipeline.
+Currently, it might not work as intended!!**

 # bulletproof-video-playback